ukrbublik/react-awesome-query-builder/README.md

 ## Versions

-Versions 4.x are backward-compatible with 2.x and 3.x.
+Versions 5.x are backward-compatible with 2.x 3.x 4.x.
 It's recommended to update your version.

 ### Supported versions